ArashAh/version_control_workshop/part-2.md

     git status
     git pull
     ```
     ❓ You get a merge conflict?
 Do you know why?
 Why is it a merge?

+    - If instead of merge conflict you got the config options you are using a newer version of git that safeguards the local branch.
+You need to select the option that avoids rebase, ask for help if not sure.

 17. **Resolve Conflict:**
     - Resolve in RStudio or VS Code.
 It means select which version to stay (keep both changes) in the file and save it.